NREL/HPC/docs/Documentation/Systems/Swift/running.md

 srun  -n 4 ./phostone -F
 ```

-To run this you need replace `<myaccount>` with the appropriate account and ensure that slurm is in your path by running:
+To run this you need to replace `<myaccount>` with the appropriate account and ensure that slurm is in your path by running:

 ```
 module load slurm